-Most materials circulate to faculty for the duration of one semester.
-Renewals are available from one semester to the next and items may be renewed by mail or online from the Burritt Library homepage.
+Most materials circulate to faculty for the duration of 120 days.
+Renewals are available an additional 120 days and items may be renewed by email, phone, or online from the Burritt Library homepage.
 Material is subject to recall, if requested by another library user, after two weeks.
-Items in certain high use categories, such as videos circulate for one week only and cannot be renewed.

 For further information please call the Circulation Department (832-3404).